pubnub/eon-map/README.md

 The MapBox map object is returned by ```eon.mapbox``` and can be customized using the [Mapbox API](https://www.mapbox.com/mapbox.js/api/v3.1.5/).
 Also see the [Mapbox examples page](https://www.mapbox.com/mapbox.js/example/v1.0.0/).

 Also note that you can customize your map using Mapbox map editor.
 You can change the map background style, add static markers, etc. Visit [Mapbox](https://www.mapbox.com/) for your own API key.

+## Distributed Systems

+The EON library compiles all messages at designated intervals.
+This means you can publish from multiple sources into one map.
+For example, you can map the individual locations of 3 phones by supplying the same channel to your PubNub publish requests.
+The [flight example](https://github.com/pubnub/eon-map/blob/master/examples/flight.html) works like this; not every flight is updated on every subscribe call.